 The College provides employees with the information they need to do their jobs.
 An employee will be granted privileges consistent with their job duties to access Public, Confidential and Private Information about faculty, staff, students, alumni and donors.

-All employees who are granted access to institutional data must first complete the online FERPA tutorial which outlines student data security measures, responsibilities, and policies at the College of St. Scholastica.
-The FERPA tutorial is located on the web at http://www2.css.edu/app/ferpa/info/.
+All employees who are granted access to institutional data must complete the online Annual Confidentiality Training (ACT) which outlines student data security measures, responsibilities, and policies at the College of St. Scholastica.
+The ACT is located on the web at http://www2.css.edu/app/ferpa/info/.
 Each user should know his/her responsibilities as defined in this tutorial.
-Each user shall read, understand, and sign off on confidentiality statement at the end of the FERPA training before access to the Banner system in provided.
+Each user shall read, understand, and sign off on confidentiality statement at the end of the Annual Confidentiality Training within two weeks after receiving access to the Banner system in provided.

 This policy statement establishes measures for the protection, access, and use of The College of St. Scholastica's administrative electronic information.